 a) Creep strength

 d) Tensile strength

 Explanation: Material’s resistance to repetitive stress is known as fatigue strength.
 Creep is a time dependent deformation.
-Impact strength is resistance of material towards fracture under impact loading.
+Impact strength is the resistance of material towards fracture under impact loading.

 2. What decreases fatigue strength?

 a) Shot peening